V-RB/canton-dev-fund/performance-linked-asset-finance-reference-stack.md

 The project combines three elements:

-- Minima's Integritas as the proof and provenance layer for machine-originated operational data
+- Integritas (built by Minima AG) as the proof and provenance layer for machine-originated operational data
-- Tenzro as the Canton implementation partner for workflow and smart-contract development
+- Tenzro (Technical champion) as the Canton implementation partner for workflow and smart-contract development
 - Canton’s privacy-preserving coordination and settlement environment

 The purpose of the proposal is not to fund proprietary Integritas product development.
 The purpose is to create shared Canton ecosystem value through a reusable reference architecture, proof-ingestion pattern, workflow design, and demonstration implementation that other Canton ecosystem participants can learn from and adapt.